Tax Reform Act of 1986: Tax incentives

 The Act also increased incentives favoring investment in owner-occupied housing relative to rental housing.
 Prior to the Act, all personal interest was deductible.
 Subsequently, only home mortgage interest was deductible, including interest on home equity loans.
-The Act phased out many investment incentives for rental housing, through extending the depreciation period of rental property to 27.5 years from 15–19 years.
+The Act phased out many investment incentives for rental housing, through extending the depreciation period of rental property from 15–19 years to 27.5 years.
 It also discouraged real estate investing by eliminating the deduction for passive losses.
 To the extent that low-income people may be more likely to live in rental housing than in owner-occupied housing, this provision of the Act could have had the tendency to decrease the new supply of housing accessible to low-income people.
 The Low-Income Housing Tax Credit was added to the Act to provide some balance and encourage investment in multifamily housing for the poor.

 Moreover, interest on consumer loans such as credit card debt was no longer deductible.
 An existing provision in the tax code, called Income Averaging, which reduced taxes for those only recently making a much higher salary than before, was eliminated (although later partially reinstated, for farmers in 1997 and for fishermen in 2004).
 The Act, however, increased the personal exemption and standard deduction.

 The individual retirement account (IRA) deduction was severely restricted.
 The IRA had been created as part of the Employee Retirement Income Security Act of 1974, where employees not covered by a pension plan could contribute the lesser of $1500 or 15% of earned income.
 The Economic Recovery Tax Act of 1981 (ERTA) removed the pension plan clause and raised the contribution limit to the lesser of $2000 or 100% of earned income.
 The 1986 Tax Reform Act retained the $2000 contribution limit, but restricted the deductibility for households that have pension plan coverage and have moderate to high incomes.
 Non-deductible contributions were allowed.